johli/aparent-resnet/README.md

 # APARENT2
 This repository contains the code for training and running APARENT2, a deep residual neural network that can predict human 3' UTR Alternative Polyadenylation (APA) and cleavage magnitude at base-pair resolution.
 This is an updated model compared to the original [APARENT](https://github.com/johli/aparent).

-Contact *jlinder2 (at) cs.washington.edu* for any questions about the model or data.
+Contact *jlinder2 (at) stanford.edu* for any questions about the model or data.

 ### Web Prediction Tool
 We have hosted a publicly accessible web application where users can predict APA isoform abundance and variant effects with APARENT2 and visualize the results.